logandk/serverless-wsgi/README.md

 urls
 ```

+All commands have `local` equivalents that let you run commands through `sls invoke local` rather
+than `sls invoke`, i.e. on the local machine instead of through Lambda.
+The `local` commands (`sls wsgi command local`,
+`sls wsgi exec local` and `sls wsgi manage local`) take the same arguments as their remote counterparts
+documented above.

 ### Explicit routes

 If you'd like to be explicit about which routes and HTTP methods should pass through to your